haseeb-cb/fundamentals-of-gis/Content/0_Course_introduction.md

 - Develop the aiblity to perform new anayses, troubleshoot, and find help from the GIS community to solve your problems

 ## Structure
 The course consists of **9 exercises**, each accompanied by a piece of theory.
-It's reco The first exercise is meant to give you the basic skills in GIS and the software we will be using, QGIS.
+It's recommended to go through the theory before attempting the exercise.
+The first exercise is meant to give you the basic skills in GIS and the software we will be using, QGIS.
 From there on you will build on these basic skills using the other exercises, covering various analyses and methods, and develop a fundamental skillset in GIS and QGIS.

 | Exercise | Topic | Methods |
 |--|--|--|